 Impotence, diarrhea, constipation, or other symptoms are treated when necessary.
 These symptoms often respond poorly to treatment in people with alcoholic neuropathy.

 It is important to protect body parts with reduced sensation from injury.
 This may include:

 - Checking the temperature of bath water to prevent burns

 - Frequently inspecting the feet and shoes to reduce injury caused by pressure or objects in the shoes

 - Guarding the extremities to prevent injury from pressure

-Stop using alcohol to prevent the damage from getting worse.
-Treatment for alcoholism may include psychiatric therapy social support such as Alcoholics Anonymous (AA), medications, and behavior modification.
+Alcohol must be stopped to prevent the damage from getting worse.
+Treatment for alcoholism may include counseling or social support such as Alcoholics Anonymous (AA), or taking medicines.